 Happens to the best of us.
 Unfortunately, we sometimes stand in the line of fire from individuals and organizations who are misinformed and/or misrepresent us to the public.
 A negative rumor mill has recently resurfaced in the form of a now nine-year-old email that includes a variation of a message like this: “Think about these before you donate.
 As you open your pockets to do a good thing and make yourself feel good, please keep these facts in mind…”

 The message then quotes erroneous information and salary figures for several nonprofit organizations’ chief executives, including a reference to a so-called “Goodwill CEO and Owner Mark Curran, who profits $2.3 million a year.”

 This information is erroneous.
 As nonprofit organizations, neither Goodwill Industries International or any of the 164 independent Goodwill agencies internationally are “owned” by anyone.
 Jim Gibbons is the CEO of Goodwill Industries International and reports to a volunteer Board of Directors.
-Locally, Stefany Williams is the President & CEO of Goodwill of Western Missouri & Eastern Kansas.
-She reports to a volunteer Board of Directors who set goals for the organization and determine her salary.
+Locally, Kevin Bentley is the Interim President & CEO of Goodwill of Western Missouri & Eastern Kansas.
+He reports to a volunteer Board of Directors who set goals for the organization and determine his salary.